Drug information

 Drug Interactions

-Lenacapavir is a substrate of CYP3A, P-gp, and UGT1A1.7
+Lenacapavir is a substrate of CYP3A, P-gp, and UGT1A1.6

-Drugs that are strong or moderate CYP3A inducers may significantly decrease plasma concentrations of lenacapavir and coadministration of these drugs with lenacapavir is contraindicated.
-Coadministration of lenacapavir with combined P-gp, UGT1A1, and strong CYP3A inhibitors is not recommended, as they may significantly increase plasma concentrations of lenacapavir.7
+Drugs that are strong or moderate CYP3A inducers may significantly decrease plasma concentrations of lenacapavir and coadministration of strong CYP3A inducers with lenacapavir is contraindicated.
+The concomitant use of moderate CYP3A inducers with lenacapavir is not recommended.
+Coadministration of lenacapavir with combined P-gp, UGT1A1, and strong CYP3A inhibitors is not recommended, as they may significantly increase plasma concentrations of lenacapavir.6

-Additionally, clinical studies indicate that lenacapavir is an inhibitor of the P-gp drug transporter and BCRP protein.7
+Additionally, clinical studies indicate that lenacapavir is an inhibitor of the P-gp drug transporter and BCRP protein.6

-Specific drug-drug interactions associated with lenacapavir are described in the FDA-approved Full Prescribing Information for Sunlenca.7
+Specific drug-drug interactions associated with lenacapavir are described in the FDA-approved Full Prescribing Information for Sunlenca.6

 References